-While I earned a little bit of money from affiliates and selling links on this site (back in those days, you could make a lot of money selling text links to companies looking to artificially increase their Google ranking), I spent most of my time creating AdSense websites, designed solely to get people to click on Google ads.
+While I earned a little bit of money from affiliates and selling links on this site (back in those days, you could make a lot of money selling text links to companies looking to artificially increase their Google ranking), I spent most of my time creating other websites, designed solely to get people to click on Google ads.

-I found keywords that paid well and designed very niche and ugly websites around those subjects.
+I found search terms with high ad rates and designed very niche and ugly websites around them.
 I had websites on teaching English, growing corn, taking care of dogs and turtles, and even raising pigs.

 Yes, those were some weird days.
-All the content was legit (I hired dog trainer friends to write the articles), but the websites lacked soul.
+All the content was legit (I hired dog trainer friends to write the articles) but the websites lacked soul.

 Then one day it all changed.

-I was part of this group called the Keyword Academy.
+I was part of this course called the Keyword Academy.
 It was run by two guys from Colorado, Mark and (I think) a guy named Brad.
 (We’ll call him Brad for this story.)
 As part of my membership, we had monthly consulting calls.
 During one, Brad said, “Matt, why are you building this crap?
 You know travel.
 You have a website that people read and like.
 You have a skill set.
 Focus on that.
 This shit is stupid.
 We only do it because it’s quick cash.”

-And he was right.
 That shit was stupid.
 All I was doing was taking advantage of the fact that Google couldn’t differentiate spam websites from real websites.
-Travel was really my passion.
+It wasn’t exactly work I liked.

-So, in late spring 2009, I shifted my focus back to this blog and, over time, let those other websites die or sold them off.
+In late spring 2009, I shifted my focus back to this blog and, over time, let those other websites die or sold them off.
 (They made money for about a year after I stopped updating them.)

 First, until your hobby can pay your rent, don’t quit your day job.
 There are a lot of people telling you to “follow your passion” — but they neglect to tell you that unless your passion can pay your bills, you should keep your “unpassionate” day job.
 Teaching English and those scammy websites allowed me to have some income while I focused on “Nomadic Matt.”

 Second, no matter how good or helpful your blog is, marketing is important.
 If no one knows how to find your website, it’s all for naught.
 Those crappy, scammy websites taught me how Google and SEO worked as well as the importance of marketing and messaging.
-I took that experienced to improve this website, optimizing my content for Google, created products, and started networking with bloggers outside travel.
+I took that experience to improve this website, optimizing my content for Google, created products, and started networking with bloggers outside travel.

 I think this is one of the things that gave me an edge over other bloggers at this time.
 While they focused solely on writing and social media, I focused on that as well as SEO.
 This ensured that I ranked high in search engines, got visitors every day, and helped get my “brand” other there (I got interviewed on CNN once because the writer found me on Google).